about us

 Researcher

-Mel was born in Tumut NSW, and grew up in Talbingo where her father worked on the Snowy Mountains Hydroelectric Scheme.
-While Mel moved to Canberra as a child, the Talbingo home is still in the family, and she still calls the Snowy Mountains region of NSW home.
+Mel grew up in the Snowy Mountains, NSW, and while she moved to Canberra as a child she still calls the Snowy Mountains region home.
 Her connection to the region motivated her passion for nature and natural resource management, and so she studied Forestry at the Australian National University.
 One sentence she heard in her first year ‘Australia’s Forests 101’ course stuck: “Forestry is about people, not trees”.
-This sentence inspired Mel to pursue a research career focussing on the social aspects of natural resource management, and has recently completed her doctorate studies exploring social acceptability of fuel management used to reduce bushfire risk.
+This sentence inspired Mel to pursue a research career in social sciences, which evolved into a desire to improve the quality of life of Australians through research in the areas of wellbeing and resilience to disasters.

 Researcher